University of Reading cookie policy

 Master the key elements of effective written academic communication.

-This six-week course develops your skills and language to effectively incorporate sources (by summarising, paraphrasing, and synthesising), write cohesive and coherent texts, respond critically, and employ a range of phraseological patterns and sentence structures.
+This course develops your skills and language to effectively incorporate sources (by summarising, paraphrasing, and synthesising), write cohesive and coherent texts, respond critically, and employ a range of phraseological patterns and sentence structures.

 "I have learnt how to write logically and coherently."

-Literature & Languages student, Autumn 2019
+Literature & Languages student

 Essays: Criticality, Argument and Structure